YLJ09lin/learngit/readme.txt

 Git is a version control system.
-Git is free but your pc is dead.
+Git is free but your pc is dead etc.